 Compliance encompasses data protection and ensuring agents act following duty of care, with an unbiased approach when providing certain information or advice.

 While these various rules and regulations can make compliance challenging for organisations, ensuring your contact centre can keep data secure provides your business with legal protection and supports in delivering the best duty of care to customers.

 How poor compliance can impact your business – what are the implications of non-compliance?

-When considering implementing and maintaining compliance in your contact centre, you must be aware of the implications of non-compliance on your organisation.
+When considering implementing and maintaining a compliance program in your contact centre, you must also be aware of the implications of non-compliance on your organisation.

 While cybercriminals are the most common source of data breaches, 23% of all data breaches stem from human error.
 This statistic highlights the importance of utilising the most effective contact centre solution to maintain compliance.